alidemirbay/README-generator/generated-readme/README.md

 * [License](#license)

 ## Installation
-The following  dependencies must be installed to run the application: inquirer
+The following  dependencies must be installed to run the application: npm inquirer

 ## Usage
-​This application is used for ​This application is used for ​This application is used for generating README file
+​This application is used for generating README file

 ## License
 This project is under the Open license.